stm32-hotspot/STM32WL-SubGHz-PhyBasic-Tx-Rx/README.md

    * A consistent set of middleware components such as RTOS, FatFS, LoRaWAN, Sigfox, key management services...
    * A full set of software projects (basic examples, applications, and demonstrations) for each board provided for this STM32 series.

 The **STM32CubeWL MCU Package** projects are directly running on the STM32WL series boards.
-You can find in each Projects/*Board name* directories a set of software projects (Applications/Demonstration/Examples).
+You can find in each Projects/*Board name* directories a set of unofficial software projects (Applications/Demonstration/Examples), which are not made available in the official STM32CubeWL Release.

 In this FW Package, the modules listed below are not directly accessible as they are subject to some restrictive license terms requiring user's approval via a "click thu" procedure.
 They have to be downloaded from the [www.st.com](https://www.st.com/content/st_com/en.html) website.
 The respective URL to download each one of these modules are available in a readme.txt file at the root of each folder.